JackNewman12/Koradmote/README.md

 ![Screenshot](https://github.com/JackNewman12/PSUReact/blob/main/Screenshot.png)

-Design goals:
+**Design Goals:**
  * Dirt simple REST API so other automated frameworks can toggle devices
  * No changing of power / current settings. i.e. Idiot-proof
- * Simple frontend and backend design - single source file design
+ * Simple frontend and backend design - only a single source
- * Single binary output - all files embedded
+ * Single binary output - all files embedded, no mucking around

 ## Running
 Grab the binaries from the Releases.